 It’s never going to be a performance hatch, but the 2.0-litre Corolla closes the gap between itself and a diesel-powered equivalent to a more comfortable distance, resulting in a car that is significantly easier to recommend than its uninspiring predecessor.

 If you want the most racy-looking model, the GR Sport was introduced for 2020, with sports seats and minor styling tweaks, but if you need more boot space, there’s the estate-bodied Touring Sports.
-If you miss the Avensis, a 1.8-litre saloon is on the way.
+If you miss the Avensis, a 1.8-litre saloon is available, ready and waiting.

 More Toyota reviews by CAR magazine